kitnil/awesome/README.md

 - [b1fipl](https://github.com/marcpaq/b1fipl) - A Bestiary of Single-File Implementations of Programming Languages
 - [language-server-protocol](https://github.com/microsoft/language-server-protocol) - Defines a common protocol for language servers.
 - [guide](https://github.com/uber-go/guide) - The Uber Go Style Guide.
-- [awesome-nix](https://github.com/nix-community/awesome-nix) - 😎 A curated list of the best resources in the Nix community [maintainer=@zimbatm]
+- [awesome-nix](https://github.com/nix-community/awesome-nix) - 😎 A curated list of the best resources in the Nix community [maintainer=@houstdav000]
 - [lisp-tips](https://github.com/lisp-tips/lisp-tips) - Common Lisp tips.
 Share !
 - [WoeUSB](https://github.com/slacka/WoeUSB) - WoeUSB is a simple tool that enable you to create your own usb stick windows installer from an iso image or a real DVD.
 It is a fork of Congelli501's WinUSB.
 - [emax64](https://github.com/m-parashar/emax64) - 64-bit Emacs for Windows with ImageMagick 7